 That is why my son happened to have a cascarón the day we moved out of Santa Barbara, three years ago.
 I was the recipient.

 Fast forward to today.
-The cascarón as sitting next to me.
+The cascarón had landed next to me.
 I was sitting at my desk, looking up at the cat.
 Next to my desk is a tall book shelf.
 The cat was sitting on the book shelf, looking down at me.

 Clearly, my son had secretly trained the cat throw the cascarón at me on this day.
 Luckily for me, it’s tough to throw accurately when one has claws instead of thumbs.